Saroshmi/Codeclause/README.md

 # Codeclause
-It contains the tasks I completed as a Web development intern at Codeclause .
+It is a Landng page for a Travel Website built using Html, css and javascript as a part of web development internship at Codeclause.